-4.4.2 Māori
+5.4.2 Māori

-Family/whānau involvement will often be important for Māori.
-As a principal source of strength, support, security and identity, whānau plays a central role in the wellbeing of Māori individually and collectively.
-The emphasis the Act places on the individual patient or proposed patient conflicts with the ‘whānaungatanga’ concept of interdependence and the interconnectedness between all members of the whānau, including the tangata whai ora.
+Māori place a high value on the collective values and relationships within whānau, hāpu and iwi and the “interwoven relationship” between whānau, hāpu iwi and the haoura or wellbeing of an individual whānau member .
+The general emphasis the Act places on the individual patient or proposed patient conflicts with the ‘whānaungatanga’ concept of interdependence and the interconnectedness between all members of the whānau, including the tangata whai ora.
+However, sections 5(2)(a) & (b) of the Act do emphasise the importance of these connections and relationships by requiring services to be delivered with proper recognition of these relationships, and the importance of these relationships on an individual’s wellbeing (see section 4.1 above regarding cultural identity).

-A medical practitioner or responsible clinician should not make decisions about Māori individual interests and/or whānau interests solely.
-Whenever possible they should involve Māori health workers, kaumātua, cultural support staff, tangata whai ora advocacy services, Māori advisory committees or other Māori providers of services to tangata whai ora.
+A health practitioner or responsible clinician should not make decisions about Māori individual interests and/or whānau interests solely.
+Whenever possible they should work alongside Māori health workers, kaumātua, cultural support staff, tāngata whai ora advocacy services, Māori advisory committees or other Māori providers of services to tāngata whai ora.
+For concerns regarding privacy requirements see section 4.1.2 above.

 To implement section 7A appropriately and to ensure mental health staff work effectively with whānau, staff may need: